 The Metro is the easiest way in and out of the city - plus you don't have to deal with parking!
 The closest station is Mt.
 Vernon Sq / 7th St-Convention Center on the Yellow and Green lines.

-To ride metro, you're going to need a SmartTrip® card to pay for your fare.
-You can purchase at the card at any station, but you can save time by planning ahead and ordering online via their website.
+To ride Metro, you're going to need a SmartTrip® card to pay for your fare.
+You can purchase the card at any station, but you can save time by planning ahead and ordering online via their website.
 The price for the trip will vary based on how far you travel and the time of day, but you can use their Trip Planner to price things out.
 The SmartTrip card also works on a number of area transit providers.

 You can also download a copy of the Metro Map to help you plan where you're going.

-Tip: Save money by staying at a hotel a little futher away from the convention center, but near the Metro!
+Tip: Save money by staying at a hotel a little further away from the convention center, but near the Metro!
 Our Hotels page has a list of hotels where we've negotiated discounted room rates for Otakon members, but also check out this useful site that lists hotels by their distance from a metro stop: http://hotelsneardcmetro.com/